Myotonia refers to delayed relaxation after muscle contraction, which can cause muscle stiffness.

-Myotonia congenita has two main forms, Thomsen disease and Becker disease.
+Myotonia congenita has 2 main forms, Thomsen disease and Becker disease.
 Both of these forms are caused by defects in the same gene.

-Thomsen disease is autosomal dominant Dominant disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more , which means a defective gene from only one affected parent is needed to pass the trait on to offspring.
+Thomsen disease is autosomal dominant Dominant disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more , which means a defective gene from only one affected parent is needed to pass the trait on to offspring.
 Symptoms of Thomsen disease usually start in infancy to 2 to 3 years of age.

-Becker disease is more common and is autosomal recessive Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more , which means a defective gene from both parents is needed to pass on the trait.
+Becker disease is more common and is autosomal recessive Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more , which means a defective gene from both parents is needed to pass on the trait.
 Symptoms of Becker disease start from 4 to 12 years of age, and it tends to be more severe than Thomsen disease.